crossplane/crossplane/docs/contributing/adding_external_secret_store_support.md

 provider start up, which stores connection secrets into the same Kubernetes cluster.

+To be consistent across all providers, please define `--enable-external-secret-stores` as a boolean which is false by default.

 See [this commit as an example for adding the feature flag].

 **4. Add Secret Store Connection Details Manager as a `ConnectionPublisher` if